ethnicrise/ethnicrise.github.io/_posts/2020-01-15-liberal-hydra.md

 revelation is something that I experience as a sort-of déjà-vu each semester I teach Ethnic Studies courses in the English Department, African American & African Studies Department, and Chicano/Latino Studies Program at my institution.
-I not only recall my own “coming to consciousness,” but I see my students and realize that attaining the tools to understand colonial modernity is no small feat, nor a trifling thing, but vast and necessary for individuals and whole communities.
+I not only recall my own "coming to consciousness," but I see my students grapple with these ideas and come to more firmly believe that attaining the tools to understand colonial modernity is no trifling feat, but a vast and necessary endeavor for individuals and whole communities.

-Rather than related to Ethnic Studies, I contend that the concerns and thought brought forth by Black, Indigenous, and women of color feminists are central to Ethnic Studies as a field and as a politics of being.
+Rather than related to Ethnic Studies, I contend that the concerns and thought brought forth by Black, Indigenous, Latinx, and women of color feminists are central to Ethnic Studies as a field and as a politics of being.
 This because women of color have been the backbone of the various movements for justice that propelled Ethnic Studies projects.
 Without the heresy of women of color feminisms the praxis of liberation will be decisively partial, the philosophies and the poetics flimsy, and the